 First, few retail companies actually attempt to manage their stores with no loss prevention program.
 Considering the significant impact that retail shrink can have on the business, most retailers recognize the need to manage merchandise losses and protect all of the various assets of our retail stores.
 As a result, a loss prevention program often exists, but is managed in a different way than might be expected in a traditional department store setting, where resources are devoted to loss prevention personnel charged with identifying and apprehending shoplifters.

 Similar Expectations but Different Approaches

-From an asset management standpoint, this will involve several different levels of deterrence.
+From an asset management standpoint, this involves several different levels of deterrence.
 Physical security tools are often the first resource that comes to mind.
 This might include common tools such as locked showcases, security lanyards, and other physical security devices.
-Closed-circuit television (CCTV) technology can be used in many different forms and can be monitored both locally and remotely.
+Closed-circuit television (CCTV) technology can be used in many ways and can be monitored both locally and remotely.
 Some types of CCTV can be accessed by a smartphone app and the touch of a finger.

 But perhaps the most important skill for loss prevention professionals to possess in stores with no loss prevention staff present on a day-to-day basis is the ability to teach and train.
 Loss prevention professionals must reinforce the value of good customer service skills within the sales team.
 Associates must understand the critical role that this plays in deterring theft and controlling losses.